EVENTS & THINGS TO DO

 WHERE: Sculpture Park at the Denver Performing Arts Complex

 Join in the free nightly festivities at Denver’s newest holiday attraction, the Mile High Tree.
-It’s a brilliantly lit, 110-foot-tall immersive art installation that provides a dazzling lights and music show every 30 minutes throughout the evening.
+It’s a brilliantly lit, 110-foot-tall immersive art installation that provides dazzling lights and music shows every 15 minutes throughout the evening.
 At 39-feet in diameter, the conical structure can host up to 140 guests at a time for an immersive viewing experience within the tree itself.
 There will be areas to purchase both alcoholic and non-alcoholic drinks as well as holiday treats.

 WHEN: Mar.
 14, 2020